 For dessert, we prepared a stunningly simple panna cotta, with an ultra-creamy base (seriously, this is perhaps the most divine panna cotta I have ever consumed, let alone made) infused with savory bay leaf.
 I substituted dried bay leaves, as fresh, unfortunately, are heartbreakingly hard to find here in Nashville (the bay laurel tree requires a more Mediterranean-like climate, apparently).
 I’m sure it’s not quite the same, but I enjoyed the slightly savory undertones it gave the dish.

 I used glass ramekins as panna cotta molds, which, when lightly rubbed with cooking spray beforehand, release the custard fairly easily and cleanly at the end.
 Or, if for some reason they don’t, the glass is pretty enough to function as a serving dish in and of itself.
-You can also use disposable tin ramekins as demonstrated by chef Chris; because you can easily poke a small hole in the base of the tin, releasing the suction and unmolding the custards with surprising ease.
+You can also use disposable tin ramekins; because you can easily poke a small hole in the base of the tin, releasing the suction and unmolding the custards with surprising ease.

 The panna cotta is topped with fresh strawberries and a drizzle of olive oil and balsamic vinegar and freshly cracked black pepper, again, savory elements that take this otherwise sweet dish to new heights.